ydahal1/ydahal1/jokes.md

-Why did the worker get fired from the orange juice factory?
-Lack of concentration.
+Egyptians claimed to invent the guitar, but they were such lyres.﻿

 [
-Thu Mar  6 00:25:42 UTC 2025
+Fri Mar  7 00:25:32 UTC 2025
  ]